tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/备份与回档/使用备份文件恢复数据库/使用物理备份恢复数据库_intl_en.md

 >?To save the storage space, physical and logical backups in TencentDB for MySQL will be compressed with qpress and then packed with xbstream offered by Percona.
 >
 The open-source Percona XtraBackup can be used to back up and restore databases.
 This document describes how to use XtraBackup to restore a physical backup file of TencentDB for MySQL instance to a CVM-based self-built database.
->!If you use the TDE or Instant DDL feature, you cannot restore data from a physical backup in a self-built system.
->
 - XtraBackup only supports Linux but not Windows.
-- For more information about how to restore data in Windows, see [Offline Data Migration > Data Migration with Command Line Tool](https://intl.cloud.tencent.com/document/product/236/8464).
+- For more information about how to restore data in Windows, see [Offline Migration of Data > Data Migration with Command Line Tool](https://intl.cloud.tencent.com/document/product/236/8464).

 ## Prerequisites
 - Download and install XtraBackup.
  - For MySQL 5.6 and 5.7, download Percona XtraBackup 2.4.6 or later at [Percona's official website](https://www.percona.com/downloads/Percona-XtraBackup-2.4/LATEST/).
 For more information on installation, see [Installing Percona XtraBackup on Red Hat Enterprise Linux and CentOS](https://docs.percona.com/percona-xtrabackup/2.4/installation/yum_repo.html).
  - For MySQL 8.0, download Percona XtraBackup 8.0.22-15 or later at [Percona's official website](https://www.percona.com/downloads/Percona-XtraBackup-LATEST/#).
 For more information on installation, see [Installing Percona XtraBackup on Red Hat Enterprise Linux and CentOS](https://docs.percona.com/percona-xtrabackup/8.0/installation/yum_repo.html).
-- Supported instance architectures: two-node or three-node MySQL
+- Supported instance architectures: Two-node or three-node MySQL.
-- Instances with TDE enabled cannot be restored from a physical backup.
+- Instances with transparent data encryption (TDE) enabled cannot be restored from a physical backup.

 >?This document takes a CVM instance on CentOS and a MySQL 5.7 instance as an example.
 >